Rising Sea Level

 MORE COASTAL EROSION.
 13 miles of beaches around the state are already gone, including 10% of O‘ahu’s beaches because of coastal erosion.
 70% of beaches around the state are currently threatened.

 INCREASED INLAND FLOODING.
 Since the 1960s, the number of annual flood days in the State has increased significantly.
 Our communities are at risk, and not just near the coast.
-Flooding is worsening further and further inland where seawater will flow backwards from storm drains – leading to pools of dirty, contaminated, brackish water where we live.
-In Mapunapuna industrial area on O‘ahu, the last 3 years have seen a dramatic increase in the number of flood days, so much so that the area is now considered to be in a state of chronic flooding.
+Flooding is worsening further and further inland where seawater will flow backwards through storm drains, and upwards by coastal groundwater emergence – leading to pools of dirty, contaminated, brackish water where we live.
+In Mapunapuna industrial area on O‘ahu, the last decade has seen a dramatic increase in the number of flood days, so much so that the area is now considered to be in a state of chronic flooding.
 This hurts businesses, damages vehicles and infrastructure, and damages our coastal ecosystem.
+The impacts of sea level rise are further exacerbated in areas that were historically wetlands such as in Mapunapuna and other areas like Waikiki and the Keehi interchange.
+As the infill settles land sinks making it more prone to flooding.

 Salt-water inundates an intersection in Mapunapuna, cutting off automotive and pedestrian access.
 Mapunapuna is an area of Honolulu that frequently floods during high tides.
 Photo by Ben Nikko Savella, 2023.